Research

 [more...]

-Synthesis of Nanoporous Polymers with Adjustable Pore Size
+Nanoporous Polymers with Adjustable Pore Size

 Nanoporous materials are potential candidates for a wide range of applications.
 For example, organic based materials can be used as insulation materials, while inorganic or hybrid materials are widely used in heterogeneous catalytic applications.
 The backbone of this project is the utilization of the Nanofoams by Continuity Inversion of Dispersion (NF-CID) principle to prepare organic nanofoams with a pore size smaller than 100 nm.